 Tesla has now officially placed the foundation stone for the so-called Gigafactory 3 in China, which will produce both batteries and the electric vehicles in which they will be used in future.
 The plan is to complete construction by this summer.

 Another point of interest will be the news that, according to Musk, the Shanghai plant is scheduled to produce “affordable” versions of the Model 3 and future Model Y. The new plant will also be the first of its kind in Shanghai.
 Model S, Model X and higher-priced versions of Model 3 and Model Y will continue to be produced in the USA for world markets, including China.
 Musk left open exactly what he means by “more affordable versions”.
-However, it is likely that this refers to the standard range version of Model 3.
+However, it is likely that this refers to the standard range version of Model 3 that had initially been marketed as 35k EV.
 In view of the fact that Tesla has to deal with many local competitors in China who generally offer their e-models at comparatively low prices, this tactic makes sense if Musk wants to remain locally competitive.

 — Starman Ben (@Ben757677) January 7, 2019

-Initially, around 3,000 Model 3 vehicles per week are to be produced in the new factory in China.
+Around 3,000 Model 3 vehicles per week are to be produced in the new factory in China to start with.
 Once they reach full capacity, the Californians plan to produce up to 500,000 vehicles per year there.
 Tesla’s China plans are also visible in the 60 Tesla locations, almost 1,500 superchargers and more than 1,850 destination chargers, which have been opened in China in recent years.